Shauna Taylor case: Attempted murder case

-In 2018, the Shauna Taylor Case was re-investigated; the abuse of Annie, Josh and Shauna's other eight children then came out as news sources began uncovering old records of situations where Child Protective Services had removed various children from Shauna's care.
-Shauna was arrested in Albany, New York, extradited to Florida and tried for the intentional 2013 poisoning of her infant daughter, by the point at which roughly five years had passed since the incident had occurred.
-Shauna had initially pleaded not guilty.
+In 2018, the Shauna Taylor Case was reinvestigated; the abuse of Annie, Josh and Shauna's other eight children then came out as news sources uncovered old records of situations where Child Protective Services removed various children from Shauna's care.
+Shauna was arrested in Albany, New York, extradited to Florida, and tried for the intentional 2013 poisoning of her infant daughter, by which point roughly five years had passed.
+Shauna initially pleaded not guilty.
 It was revealed that Shauna had a diagnosis of Munchausen by proxy, a psychological condition in which an individual imposes an appearance of a fake illness, or an actual illness, on a proxy, in most cases a minor child, for sympathy, money or attention.
-In Shauna's case, she had attempted to destroy her child's liver for the purposes of imposing an illness; this was not unheard of in the United States at that time, as cases such as the murder of Garnett Spears and the Gypsy Rose Blanchard case had been in the media in recent years.
+In Shauna's case, she attempted to destroy her child's liver to impose an illness; this was not unheard of in the United States at that time, as cases such as the murder of Garnett Spears and the Gypsy Rose Blanchard case were in the media in recent years.
 Shauna was convicted of aggravated child abuse and neglect and sentenced to 12 years in prison with 15 months of parole.
 Bill Taylor, who had maintained his innocence, was never charged or convicted of any crime or cited as Shauna's accomplice.
-By the time Shauna was sent to prison, Bill had separated from her and had lost contact with most of his 10 children.
+By the time Shauna was sent to prison, Bill separated from her and lost contact with most of his children.